-The garden had originally been a tarmac strip behind the council block which was completely derelict.
+The garden had originally been a derelict tarmac strip behind a block of flats.

 The original plan for the garden.

 View of the finished garden from above

 View through to the garden from the food growing area